 Tested code MUST not use homoglyphs, Unicode control characters, combining characters, or characters from multiple

-Unicode blocks if the impact is misleading.
+Unicode blocks, if the impact is misleading.

 [M] Protect External Calls